git/git.github.io/rev_news/draft/edition-1.md

 ## Git Rev News: Edition 1 (March 25th, 2015)

-Welcome to the first edition of [Git Rev News](http://git.github.io/rev_news/rev_news.html), a monthly digest of all things Git, written collaboratively on [GitHub](https://github.com/git/git.github.io) by volunteers.
+Welcome to the first edition of [Git Rev News](http://git.github.io/rev_news/rev_news.html), a digest of all things Git, written collaboratively on [GitHub](https://github.com/git/git.github.io) by volunteers.

 Our goal is to aggregate and communicate